 When you generate a new tenant secret, any new data is encrypted using this key.
 However, existing sensitive data remains encrypted using previous keys.
 In this situation, Salesforce strongly recommends re-encrypting these fields using the latest key.
-Contact Salesforce for help with this.
+Contact Salesforce for help with re-encrypting your data.